csc-training/geocomputing_course/materials/own_project.md

 ## Running own scripts on the supercomputer

-To keep track of your script versions by using a version control system, like Git(Hub).
+Keep track of your script versions by using a version control system, like Git(Hub).
 This also simplifies collaboration and synchronising your scripts on different computers.

 :::{admonition} Reminder for  Puhti
 :class: seealso